React JS 100 MCQ

 Question 3: What does the virtual DOM in React do?

-B. It is a lightweight copy of the real DOM and updates asynchronously
+Correct Answer: B. The virtual DOM is a lightweight version of the real DOM that updates asynchronously.

 Question 4: Which of the following best describes JSX?